alexeysp11/integration-bus/README.md

   └─► [ Redis + Postgres DB ]     └─► [ Postgres Comp DB ]        └─► [ Postgres Ledger DB ]
 ```

+*Note on Storage Engines:* The **Account Balance Service** has been completely migrated from a legacy CRUD model to **Event Sourcing architecture**.
+All financial positions are derived dynamically from append-only logs wrapped with absolute checkpoint state snapshots to achieve zero persistent row lock contention.

 ### 2. Real-Time Analytical Contour (OLAP)

 *Note: This pipeline is executed symmetrically for all three transactional databases (`Balance DB`, `Compliance DB`, and `Ledger DB`).
 The diagram below illustrates the flow for a single database instance.*